sarisabban/SinfNet/README.md

 `pip3 install numpy keras tensorflow PIL opencv-python tkinter matplotlib imgaug scipy`

 ### Setting up a dataset
-You can download here the [Cell detection Dataset](https://www.dropbox.com/s/3qm7xi12bbxgje7/dataset.tar.bz2?dl=0), the [Dinoflagellates Dataset](), or the full [Protist Dataset]() if you want to retrain the network or add to the dataset and train the network.
+You can download here the [Cell detection Dataset](https://www.dropbox.com/s/3qm7xi12bbxgje7/dataset.tar.bz2?dl=0) or the full [Protist Dataset]() if you want to retrain the network or add to the dataset and train the network.

 If you want to develop your own dataset follow these steps: